bossiemanuele/bossiemanuele.github.io/_portfolio/01_BSIE.md

 excerpt: "A novel metric for evaluating clustering balance by jointly capturing geometric and frequency-based probability distributions, enabling more reliable assessment of data partitioning and fairness."
 collection: portfolio
 ---

 *Pre-Print:*
 👉 [**Boltzmann-Shannon Index: A Geometric-Aware Measure of Clustering Balance**](https://arxiv.org/abs/2512.02397)

-## Abstract
+---

 The **Boltzmann-Shannon Index (BSI)** is introduced as a normalized measure for evaluating the quality of clustering in continuous data.
 Unlike traditional metrics, BSI jointly captures both **frequency-based probabilities** (how many samples fall into each cluster) and **geometry-based probabilities** (how the state space is partitioned).
 By comparing these two perspectives, the index quantifies how evenly the data is distributed across clusters in a way that reflects both density and structure.

----

-## Motivation

 Clustering is a fundamental task in data analysis, yet existing evaluation metrics often provide **incomplete or misleading signals**.
 Many approaches focus solely on frequency (e.g., cluster sizes) or geometry (e.g., distances and compactness), failing to capture the interplay between how data is distributed and how space is partitioned.